-In certain countries, like New Zealand and Australia, antler is only removed using anaesthetic by registered veterinary surgeons or people who have been certified to remove antler.
+In certain countries, like New Zealand and Australia, antler is only removed using anesthetic by registered veterinary surgeons or people who have been certified to remove antler.

 Historic literature records the long association of TCM (more than 2000 years) and the significant associations of the Russian and Roman cultures with deer velvet.
 Summary benefits described by TCM include a broad range of therapeutic effects as well benefits in promoting health and well being.

 Despite long held differences in philosophy of TCM and Western Medicine, there is a slow but increasing interest in TCM by western communities.
 This is particularly evident as more people look to therapies and treatments that are natural (non chemical) non prescriptive, relieve symptoms and balance body functions to allow healthy lifestyles.